 How long does it take for ankle nerve pain to heal?

-Nerves heal slower than muscles, but you can experience significant pain reduction within just a few weeks of starting an active rehab program.
-Complete restoration of sensation and strength can take 4 to 8 weeks, depending on how long the nerve was compressed.
-However, if you only rest and wait, nerve pain can linger for years.
+Nerves heal slower than muscles, but you can experience significant pain reduction within just 2 to 3 weeks of starting an active rehab program like HEM.
+Complete restoration can take 4 to 8 weeks, but “waiting for it to go away” with rest often results in pain that lingers for years.

 Can a pinched nerve in the ankle cause foot pain?

 Absolutely.
-Because the nerves in your ankle branch down into the sole of your foot and your toes, a pinch or compression at the ankle joint (like in Tarsal Tunnel Syndrome) will shoot pain, burning, or numbness directly into your heel, arch, and toes.
+Because the nerves in your ankle branch down into the sole of your foot, compression at the joint will shoot pain, burning, or numbness directly into your heel, arch, and toes.
+This is often misdiagnosed as Plantar Fasciitis.

 Is heat or ice better for ankle nerve pain?

-Ice is terrible for nerve pain because it restricts blood flow and stiffens the joint.
-If you must use a temperature modality, gentle, warm heat is better.
-Heat encourages vasodilation (expanding blood vessels), bringing fresh oxygen to the nerve and relaxing tight, compressive muscles around the joint.
-However, active movement remains the most powerful tool for generating healthy, internal heat and circulation.
+Ice is generally terrible for nerve pain because it restricts blood flow and stiffens the joint.
+Gentle, warm heat is better as it encourages vasodilation, but active movement is the most powerful tool for generating healthy, internal heat and circulation.